caglakndmr/Basic-RFM-Segmentation/README.md

 # RFM Segmentation
- A mini project for basic RFM customer segmentation, to better understand the concept.
+ A mini project for RFM customer segmentation, to better understand the concept.

  **Dataset used:**
  Online Retail Dataset